 A LOOK BEHIND NEEDHAM STREET

 Did you know there used to be a large fireworks factory on Needham Street?
 Where you can hear the South Meadow Brook the loudest?
-Join Lily Canan Reynolds and Valerie Birmingham of the Newton Department of Planning and Development for a walk down the Greenway and a look at landmarks from different phases of development on Needham Street.
+Join Lily Canan Reynolds of the Newton Department of Planning and Development for a walk down the Greenway and a look at landmarks from different phases of development on Needham Street.
 From farms to factories to retail stores and a burial ground, the history of the street reflects years of urban planning, including a recent Vision Plan for the future of the area.
-Meet at 55 Needham Street (B.GOOD restaurant).
+Meet in front of 55 Needham Street (B.GOOD restaurant).

 Sunday, July 29, 2:00 pm

 William Jackson was one of the first to predict how the railroads would shape the future of Newton.
 Anticipating Newton's growth as a railroad suburb, in 1844 he sold portions of the historic Jackson Homestead farm to create housing for people likely to use the new Boston and Albany railroad line to commute to work.
 This tour highlights the architectural and social history of the neighborhood around Walnut Park and Waban Park from the mid-19th through early 20th centuries.
 Meet at the Jackson Homestead, 527 Washington St.

 Wednesday, August 8, 6:30 pm

 Walk past homes built in the 1850s and learn about their architectural highlights and the people who lived here.
 The tour also includes the story of the fountain at the corner of Chestnut and Highland Streets installed in memory of Catherine Porter Lambert, and the house she lived in, built in 1854.
 Information is based on research by the West Newton Hill Preservation Initiative.
 Meet at the corner of Otis and Lenox streets.
 Park on nearby streets.